Salkantay Cabin to Cabin Trek

 An adventure seeker's alternative to the Inca Trail.
 On which you will leave the crowds behind as you climb to glacial lakes and over Sankantay Pass before descending down into the cloud forest.
 Explore the Incan Ruins of Llaqtapata, tour a coffee plantation and so much more, ending of course with the most famous Incan Citadel.
+Sleep each night in a bed on this Salkantay cabin to cabin trek.
 Experience the best Peru has to offer on this condensed five day trek.

 - Visit the Glacial Lake Humantay